obvonage/deved-platform/content/blog/en/5-things-you-probably-didn’t-know-about-vonage-ai-studio.md

 ## Tip #5 - Integrations

-Sometimes you will need a third-party service to send and receive data.
+Sometimes you will need to integrate with a third-party service to send and receive data.
 Vonage AI Studio has several **Integration** nodes that you can use.

 ![Integrations](/content/blog/5-things-you-probably-didn’t-know-about-vonage-ai-studio/integrations.png "integrations.png")